-Our world marvels at mankind’s stunning achievements.
-We celebrate human advancement consumed by modern success.
+Our world marvels at mankind’s stunning and impressive achievements.
+We celebrate human success and are so often consumed by the latest advancements in modern science, medicine, and technology.
 At the center of our universe stands humanity.
-Our postmodernism evaluates everything through the lens of the human individual.
-Such a worldview is foreign to the biblical mind.
+Our postmodern culture tends to evaluate everything through the lens of the human individual.
+Such a worldview is foreign to the biblical mindset.
 In fact, the biblical worldview challenges and affronts our modern outlook.

-The biblical mind was overwhelmed by the God of the universe and His awesomeness.
-It recognized the transience and fragility of human existence against His dwelling in eternity.
-It saw the folly of human pride and arrogance as God raised up and brought low.
+The biblical writers were overwhelmed by the God of the universe and His awesomeness.
+They recognized the transience and fragility of human existence against His dwelling in eternity.
+They saw the folly of human pride and arrogance as God raised up and brought low.

-It recognized humanity as created by the Creator to do His will instead of viewing itself as the master of the universe.
-It understood that God is King and we are not.
-It also realized that creation—all of it, including humanity—existed to glorify God, not itself.
+They recognized humanity as created by the Creator to do His will instead of viewing itself as the master of the universe.
+They understood that God is King and we are not.
+They also realized that creation—all of it, including humanity—existed to glorify God, not itself.
 His redemption of the world primarily brings glory to Him and is not about us.

 God does care deeply about us, more than we can ever comprehend, but He does not exist for us.
 We exist for Him.
 That affronts our modern sensitivities, but until we recognize the difference between our worldview and that of the Bible, we cannot truly capture what the biblical authors sought to convey.
 We cannot be swept away by His awesome majesty.

-Father, You are awesome, enthroned in majesty.
-May we live our lives declaring Your rule in all we say and do.
+Father, You are awesome and are enthroned in majesty.
+May we live each and every day to exalt You in all that we say and do.
 Amen.